Comparisons

 When Theragun Is Still Worth It

-Despite the strong competition, Theragun PRO Plus ($649) retains advantages:
+Despite strong competition, the Theragun PRO Plus retains genuine advantages:

-• Rotating multi-angle arm for unassisted back/shoulder access
+• A rotating multi-angle arm for unassisted back and shoulder access

-• Integrated heat + NIR light + vibration modes (no competitor matches this combination)
+• Integrated heat, near-infrared light, and vibration modes (no direct competitor matches this exact combination)

-If any of these features are priorities — particularly heat + NIR light combination or HSA/FSA eligibility — the Theragun PRO Plus justifies its premium.
-For pure percussion depth and power, the Achedaway Pro or Bob and Brad Air 2 match it at lower cost.
+If any of these — particularly the heat-plus-light combination or HSA/FSA eligibility — are priorities, the PRO Plus can justify its premium.
+For pure percussion depth and power alone, the Achedaway Pro or Bob and Brad Air 2 rival it for far less.

 Get smarter about health tech